...

 It motivates me to have money in the fun account.
 Further, it disciplines you in spending.
 You'll find that it's easy to spend more and more money as your salary increases.
 However, once you learn a healthy way of handling money, it eventually becomes easier and easier.

 Personally, I'm not a frugalist, I like to spend money - even for fun.
-However, I don't neglect investments; they always go to the side first.
-However, you are free to define for yourself how high your savings rate should be.
+However, I don't neglect investments, but always put them to one side first.
+However, you are free to define how high your savings rate should be.

 My accounts: